MuriFlavo/joze_strucl_odgovori/SECURITY.md

 Use this section to explain how users can report a vulnerability.

-Please direct reports to [rene.potocnik@sers.si].
+Please direct reports to [hose.sers@gmail.com].
 We aim to respond to vulnerability reports within 1-2 business days and provide regular updates on the status of reported vulnerabilities.

 Upon receiving a vulnerability report, our security team will evaluate its severity and impact on the project.
 You can expect an initial response acknowledging the report within 24 hours.